What Do People Have To Say About Cryo Cure’s Live Resin Flower?

 “What I really like about Cryo Cure Cannabis is that it preserves all the aesthetic that you see when you first harvest, and you’re all excited,” he stated.
 “But instead of shriveling down and losing 60% of that body mass, it retains that shape and that taste.”

-Another common theme was Live Resin Flower’s texture and colors, which reviewers described as “bright and fabulous.”
+Another common theme was Live Cured Flower’s texture and colors, which reviewers described as “bright and fabulous.”

 “This is beautiful, this is like, absolutely Grade A cannabis, it does not get more premium or better than this,” Green said.